akhilvelluva/Lipedema/README.md

 Please refer to the script : Mutect2.sh

 ## Differentially expressed genes in lipedema study
-Please refer to the file : DEG.xls
+Please refer to the file : Lipedema_Results.xlsx